metabase/metabase/docs/data-modeling/metadata-editing.md

 - **A list of all values**: Display a search box, as well as a list of checkboxes for values in a dropdown menu that people can select as search terms.
 - **Plain input box**: Display a search box, but do NOT suggest autocompletions.

-For the `Is` filter option, Metabase will accept multiple search terms.
-The `Is` filter will return results that match any of the terms (e.g., "term 1" OR "term 2").

 ### Changing a search box filter to a dropdown filter

 The dropdown filter widget can be finicky, because Metabase needs to run a [scan](../databases/sync-scan.md#how-database-scans-work) to get the list of values for the dropdown menu.